 Invited applicants will experience the Multiple Mini Interview (MMI) style of interview.
 Applicants will participate in a circuit of eight independent short interview stations.
 They review a scenario for two minutes and then meet with a rater to discuss the scenario for six minutes.
 The applicant then moves to the next station and a new rater.
 The rater then provides an assessment of their interaction with the applicant.
 The station scenarios do not test or assess scientific knowledge but instead focus on issues such as communication, ethics, critical thinking, teamwork and opinions on health care issues.

 Interviews are by invitation of the Admissions Committee and are arranged at a mutually convenient time.
-MD applicants interview on scheduled Tuesdays or Wednesdays and MD/PhD applicants interview on scheduled Fridays.
+MD applicants interview on scheduled Thursdays and MD/PhD applicants interview on scheduled Thursdays and Fridays.
 Interviews are held on campus in the iCELS area of the Albert Sherman Center.
 Applicants will be advised of their check-in times.
 Applicants should plan on the day ending at approximately 5 p.m.
 Your interview day will include an orientation prior to your MMI, an overview of our admissions process and a curriculum and financial aid presentation.
 You will have the opportunity to meet some of our current medical students who will inform you of student life at UMMS and take you on a tour of our state of the art facilities.

 Due to the complex nature of the MMI, if an applicant arrives late or misses the start of the interviews, they will have to return on another date to complete the MMI.
 Directions to UMMS